CAE Reading and Use of English Practice Test 14

 35 D. The practical application is the mapping capabilities of the technology that would help pick the best site for quarrying.
 Other answers here have no direct relation to quarrying.

-36 A. The second part of the last paragraph concentrates reader’s attention at the importance of preserving the marine life and how the use of the new scanning technology could both help save the sea species and conduct the long-planned enlargement of the English Channel.
+36 A. The second part of the last paragraph concentrates reader’s attention on the importance of preserving marine life and how the use of the new scanning technology could both help save the sea species and conduct the long-planned enlargement of the English Channel.

 Part 6